161 Aid Packages Airdropped Into Gaza As Famine Toll Rises

 Experts and aid groups have called the drops inadequate, unsafe and ineffective in preventing the spread of famine, urging Israel to allow more aid trucks in and to enable the rebuilding of Gaza's health system, which has been largely destroyed by Israeli strikes.

 Gaza-based health authorities said famine is spreading, with hospitals reporting seven deaths in the past 24 hours, including two children, from hunger and malnutrition.
-That brought the total deaths from starvation to 258, among them 110 children.– NNN-MA'AN/PETRA
+That brought the total deaths from starvation to 258, among them 110 children.

+Israel has maintained there is no starvation in Gaza and that the situation on the ground is being exaggerated, almost 22 months after it launched its offensive following the Hamas-led October 7, 2023, attacks in which some 1,200 people were killed and around 250 taken hostage, marking a major escalation in a decades-long conflict.

 Legal Disclaimer: